Skip to Main Content

 Once you've completed your work, even if you're someone who edits as they go along, you should still proofread the whole document at the end to do a final sweep for errors, clunky bits of writing, missing citations or references and so on.

-It can help if use the Word's built-in Read Aloud feature to read the document back to you as this can often make it easier to identify where text doesn't flow well together and could jar the reader out of your work.
+It can help if you use Word's built-in Read Aloud feature to read the document back to you as this can often make it easier to identify where text doesn't flow well together and could jar the reader out of your work.

 It can also make it easier to hear where you may have left words out, or where you've overused specific words in a short space.